hpcaubuserguide/hpcaub_userguide/userdoc/octopus/interactive_job.rst

 An interactive job on a compute node
 ++++++++++++++++++++++++++++++++++++

-Interactive jobs are useful for simulations that require human intervention or monitoring.
-When the job script is submitted, a vnc session is created on the compute node.
-The session is terminated when the job exits or is killed.
+When the interactive job script is submitted, a vnc session is created on the compute node.
+The session is terminated when the job exits or when the job is killed.

 To connect to the vnc session using a vnc viewer (client) a tunnel to the ``VNC_HEAD_PORT`` that is specified in the job script below should be created.